patrick-steele-idem/morphdom/README.md

 ## Is this module used by any library/framework?

-This module is used by [Marko Widgets](https://github.com/marko-js/marko-widgets).
+This module will be used by the next major version of [Marko Widgets](https://github.com/marko-js/marko-widgets) (currently in beta: `npm install marko-widgets@5.0.0-beta --save`).
 Marko Widgets is a high performance and lightweight UI components framework for the [Marko templating engine](https://github.com/marko-js/marko).

 You can see how Marko Widgets compares to React in performance by taking a look at the following benchmark: [Marko vs React: Performance Benchmark](https://github.com/patrick-steele-idem/marko-vs-react)